1. Napoleon loved Cognac

 Courvoisier even trademarks the association as “the Napoleon device and Le Cognac de Napoleon are registered trademarks of Courvoisier".

-Some people even credit prominent mentions of Cognac, especially Hennessy which is currently endorsed by NAS, by hip hop stars for launching its global prosperity.
+Some people even credit prominent mentions of Cognac, especially Hennessy which is endorsed by celebrities such as NAS, by hip hop stars for launching its global prosperity.